 In 2001, the Government launched the Key Worker Living Programme to help public sector workers buy or rent a home at an affordable price.
 Housing associations and other organisations specifically built affordable homes under the scheme and then made these available to those that were eligible.
 The scheme ended in 2019 and has since been replaced by several other initiatives.
 These include:

 Launched in April 2013, this Government-backed scheme aims to help borrowers secure a 95% loan-to-value (LTV) mortgage on a new build property.
-Help to Buy equity loans can only be taken out for new build properties up to £600,000 and cannot be used to help with the purchase of older properties.
+Help to Buy equity loans can only be taken out by first time buyers up to a certain price which depends on which part of the country the property is in, and cannot be used to help with the purchase of older properties.
 They must also be your only residence.
 Under this scheme, in England and Wales you can borrow 20% of the purchase price interest-free from the Government for the first five years, as long as you have at least a 5% deposit.
 If you live in London, you can borrow up to 40% of the purchase price from the Government.
 You borrow the rest (up to 75%, or 55% if you live in London) from a mortgage lender, on a repayment basis.
 In Scotland, the Government may lend you up to 15% of the total property price.

 For more information, check out our Help to Buy mortgages page.